KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 Profile attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another way to filter registry content is using profile attributes.
+Another way to filter a registry content is by using profile attributes.
 If you want to use profile attributes to filter values you have to follow these steps:

 - Create a profile attribute (if necessary) from the Manage Profile Attributes menu
 - Associate the profile attribute with the column during model creation